Personal Statement Writing - A Complete Guide With Examples

 The idea of the introduction is to highlight your personality as well as your interest in the particular degree.

 In the body of your personal statement, emphasize your personality.
-You can mention your educational background and experience, but do so in a way that indicates how they were helpful in shaping your personality.
+You can mention your educational background, involvement in extracurricular activities, and experience, but do so in a way that indicates how they were helpful in shaping your personality.

 Stress your best qualities in the body paragraphs to create your positive image.
 "Who are you now and why?"
 Answer this question in a way that the reader is likely to want to get to know you even better.

-Next, share an anecdote or a short story that sparked your interest in the particular degree or field.
+Next, share an anecdote or a short story that sparked your interest in a particular degree or field, or something that highlights your problem-solving skills.
 Keep it short and concise, you don’t want to bore them with too much detail.

 Lastly, explain why you are the best fit for this degree at their particular institute.
 What makes you stand out from the rest of the students applying to that college.